test-fullautomation/robotframework-robotlog2db/README.md

     --versions VERSIONS  metadata: Versions (Software;Hardware;Test) to be set for this import (semicolon separated).
     --config CONFIG      configuration json file for component mapping information

-The below command is simple usage witth all required argurments to import robot results into RQM: :
+The below command is simple usage with all required arguments to import robot results into RQM: :

     RobotResults2DB <outputfile> <server> <user> <password> <database>

-Besides the executable file, you can also run tool as a python module :
+Besides the executable file, you can also run tool as a Python module :

     python -m RobotResults2DB <outputfile> <server> <user> <password> <database>